 Obtaining Designation as an International or Recognized Rating System

-12.1 To be designated an international or recognized rating system, the applicant shall be recommended for designation by the Oceanic and Offshore Committee to Council and must receive a majority vote of Council.
+12.1 The Chief Executive Officer will refer an application from an international rating system for World Sailing Class Association status to the Oceanic & Offshore Committee.
+The Committee shall make a recommendation to the Board.
+The Board will then make a final recommendation to the General Assembly.

 12.2 In order to be so designated the rating system must have: